 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach.
 [WEB]

 What should I do in case of OVERDOSE?

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at [WEB].
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to ibrutinib.
+Your doctor may order certain lab tests and monitor your blood pressure to check your body's response to ibrutinib.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.